 Hex stands for hexadecimal, which is a base 16 numeral system while our decimal system is on base 10.
-In one simple sentence, letters A to F cover the missing digit needed to go to 15.
-You can google "hexadecimal system" and will get nice results like this one.
-There are also videos explaining the Hexadecimal system.
-A step further would be to understand Binary (base 2).
+If we break down this more, Hexadecimal is based on Binary System which is used partially when looking at a byte bits.
+In one simple sentence, in the Hexadecimal system, letters A to F cover the missing digit needed to go to 15.
+You can search online for Binary, Decimal and Hexadecimal systems and find documents like this one.
+There are also a forum thread with more resources.